chrisdlangton/s4tool/README.md

 ### Debug

-Standard python logging is used, to get more levels of verbosity just use `s4tool -v` or `s4tool -vv`, keep adding v's up[ to 5 times.]
+Standard python logging is used, to get more levels of verbosity just use `s4tool -v` or `s4tool -vvvv`, keep adding v's up (up to 5 times).

 ### Options